 Note: If you get a message similar to “AADSTS50105: The signed in user … is not assigned to a role for the application …” on Azure, you will have to either assign your user to the enterprise application, or disable the requirement for user assignment.
 More information in the Azure docs.

 The screenshot below means that the authentication was successful.
 We see “Where to?” because we did not access a CF application, only the UAA tenant page.

-Hint: you can check the user’s details, including the groups mapped, by accessing the following URL:
+Hint: you can check the user’s details, including the groups that were mapped, by accessing the following URL:

 You have configured Azure AD as the SAML Identity Provider for your Cloud Foundry applications and delegated authorizations using Azure Groups!
-Feel free to leave any comments and to check our documentation.
+Feel free to leave any comment and to check our documentation.